How do Contractors pay the Living Wage?

 The real Living Wage rate applies to every employee over 18 who works regularly on the premises of an accredited employer, as long as they are not an apprentice or an intern.

-For an organisation to remain accredited, they must also make sure that contracted workers who are regularly on site are paid £9.00 while they are on site.
-For the purpose of accreditation, 'regularly' is defined as workers who are on site for 2 hours in any given day over an 8 week period.
+For an organisation to remain accredited, they must also make sure that contracted workers who are regularly on site are paid £9.30 while they are on site.

 What is your definition of 'regularly'?

-We work on the basis that regular employment is two hours on any given day in the week, for an 8 week consecutive period.
-This means that a cleaner working for 2 hours each Wednesday at a company for 8 weeks in a row would need to be paid the Living Wage.
-However, a worker who cleans for 1 hour every day would not be covered.
+Regular is defined as two or more hours on any given day in the week, for an 8 consecutive weeks in a year.
+This means that a cleaner working for 2 hours each Wednesday at a company for 8 weeks in a row would need to be paid the real Living Wage.

 Can my organisation get accredited too?